 Get a feel for the city with a stroll along Lark Street, called the Greenwich Village of Albany.
 19th-century brownstones house unique shops, galleries, cafés, and bars with a cool neighborhood vibe.

 Walk across the Empire State Plaza for a night-lit view of Albany’s dazzling architecture.

 Relax over dinner at the Albany Pump Station, home of the C.H.
 Evans Brewing Company.

 Enjoy lunch at The Iron Gate Café, a local favorite with garden seating near Washington Park.
-Vintage interiors have chandeliers and artwork-lined walls; a 1960s room is dedicated to Elvis Presley.
+Vintage interiors have chandeliers and artwork-lined walls; a 1960s-themed room is dedicated to Elvis Presley.

 Visit the Albany Institute of History & Art, within walking distance of major landmarks.
 Established in 1791, New York's oldest museum holds cultural treasures and surprises, from enchanting Hudson River School paintings and Victorian fashions to Ancient Egyptian mummies.

 Cap off your trip with a scenic Hudson River tour with Dutch Apple Cruises, sailing mid-April through October.